socialspacedev/minicannon/src/blog/you-tear-the-world-in-two.md

 ---
 _schema: default
-title: You tear the world in two
+title: You tore the world in two
 description: Pale Saints guitarist Graeme Naysmith has died.
 tags:
   - post